alimeshkat/hack-to-kotlin/ReadMe.md

 Please keep in mind that the goal of this workshop is not to explain Java, Spring Boot modules, or any other tool or library, but rather to expand on certain aspects that come into play when gradually migrating a Java Spring Boot project to Kotlin.
 Also, please note that this workshop does not cover what Spring offers.
-We want to give you a taste of what is possible and later extend it based on requests from the community.
+We want to give you a taste of what ispossible and later extend it based on requests from the community.
 This workshop is not perfect, but with your help, we can improve it.

 ## The Recipes